sc0ttj/component/README.md

 ```

-## Using the `ctx` module
+## Using the `Ctx` module

-If using a `<canvas>` to render your components, you can **optionally** extend it using the `ctx` add-on, which adds new drawing methods & shapes, a few convenience methods, and a chainable API - in 2.4kb.
+If using a `<canvas>` to render components, you can **optionally** extend it using `Ctx`, which adds new drawing methods & shapes, save as image and video, a chainable API and more, all in 2.6kb.

-Note - `ctx` only extends the context of Component canvases - it won't affect or extend other `<canvas>` elements.
+Note that `Ctx` only extends the 2dContext of Component canvases - it won't affect or extend other `<canvas>` elements.

 ### In browsers: